Rytrox/form-signals/projects/form-signals/README.md

 For more information, have a look at the official [Angular Material Documentation](https://material.angular.dev/components/categories)

 #### Reacting to FormChanges
-Since all Forms are now `Signals`, you can use `effect`, `computed` etc. to react to Value changes inside Forms.
+Since all Forms are now `Signals`, you can use `effect`, `computed` etc. to react to value changes inside Forms.

 ```ts
 import {formControl} from '@rytrox/form-signals';